 Pira’s book is centered around 18 principles of success, and many are a great tie-in to personal development and mindset for entrepreneurs.
 I enjoyed the book so much that I wrote down the 18 principles and shared them with my Mastermind group…and decided to share them with you here!

 Here’s the list of principles covered in the book:

 Sure, I have heard that you should write down your goals…I think everyone has.
 But I didn’t do this until a few years ago.
 Before then, I just had it in my mind what I wanted to accomplish.

 Now I write down these ideas on a goal sheet and keep it updated.
-Each morning I review my goal sheet as part of my BMP routine.
+Each morning I review my goal sheet as part of my morning routine.
 Over time, it really started having a positive effect on me and has guided my daily decisions because I remind myself each day what I want to accomplish.

 2. Take Risks, Responsibility, And Action

 What jumps out at me on these principles is that nothing happens without action.
 You can consume content all day, but action is necessary for results.
 Yes, I also get an endorphin rush from consuming new content…so it’s easy for me to stay stuck in learning mode.